Reporting a potential planning breach

 - details of the impact of the works/development on you and on the local area,

-- the date on which works commenced,
+- the date when the works started,

 - the names of any parties (e.g. site owner, tree contractor, builder),